Wwstarry/Modularization_of_Thought/README.md

 **"[Modularization-of-Thought Prompting for Effective Code Generation]"**

 Our research aims to address code generation by proposing MoT prompting technique.
 The key contributions include:
 - **Contribution 1**: We propose a novel prompting technique, called MoT, to improve the code generation performance of LLMs by incorporating the modularization principles of software development into the reasoning process.
-To further enhance modular understanding and reduce the discrepancy between initial reasoning and final output, we design a novel Multi-Level Reasoning Graph.
+- **Contribution 2**: We design a novel Multi-Level Reasoning Graph to further enhance modular understanding and ensure better alignment between reasoning steps and the generated code.
-- **Contribution 2**: We conducted extensive experiments on two LLMs (i.e., GPT-4o-mini and DeepSeek-R1) with six benchmarks, comparing them with eight baselines to demonstrate the effectiveness of MoT in improving code generation performance.
-To encourage future research in this area and facilitate replication, we have made our data and code publicly available at https://anonymous.4open.science/r/Modularization-of-thought
+- **Contribution 3**:  We conducted extensive experiments on two LLMs (i.e., GPT-4o-mini and DeepSeek-R1) with six benchmarks, comparing them with eight baselines to demonstrate the effectiveness of MoT in improving code generation performance.

+Prompts of MoT are presented in prompting techniques/MoT.py.

 ## Installation
 Our code is implemented in Python and tested on Linux.